History of the very first DX

 Marconi set up a specially designed wireless receiver in Newfoundland, Canada, using a coherer (a glass tube filled with iron filings) to conduct radio waves, and balloons and kites to lift the antenna as high as possible.

-History says that detractors were correct when they declared that radio waves would not follow the curvature of the earth, since, now we know that radio waves had been headed into space from England when they were reflected off the ionosphere and bounced back down toward Canada.
-But this will be understood just few years later.
+In fact today we know that radio waves had been headed into space from England when they were reflected off the ionosphere and finally bounced back down toward Canada.

 - First Atlantic Ocean crossing by a wireless signal